 Recognition Scholarship: Scholarships in this group come from money given by friends of the University.
 Usually, each donor has made certain stipulations as to persons qualifying for the scholarships.
 Selection is by the University Awards and Events Committee.
-In order to retain/renew your recognition scholarship on an annual basis, you will be expected to participate annually in Operation Thank You as we recognize these donors for their contributions, as well as maintain satisfactory academic progress defined as a 2.0 unless otherwise defined by a scholarship agreement.
+In order to retain/renew your recognition scholarship on an annual basis, you will be expected to participate annually in Operation Thank You as we recognize these donors for their contributions, as well as maintain satisfactory academic progress defined as a 2.0.
 These are mandatory requirements to retain/renew your award.
 Names of recognition scholarships are as follows: